gjbex/Fortran-MOOC/docs/iteration_statements.md

 end do
 ~~~~

-The equivalent while loop would be the follownig.
+The equivalent while loop would be the following.

 ~~~~
 <variable> = <start>